 Equipped with GREENnet technology that limits the switch's power consumption without sacrificing performance.
 Easy to use and affordable.
 Metal construction guarantees the switch is built to last.
-Backed by a manufacturer's lifetime warranty.

 Features a trim design that works well in small work spaces.
 Can be mounted on a wall to save even more space.
 Easy to set up and use, and has 5 versatile ports.
 Comes with free tech support.
 Decent price.

 Has 8 ports, so it's perfect for heavy use or offices.
 Easy to plug in and use right out of the box.
-Doesn't run hot and offers durable a metal build.
+Doesn't run hot and offers a durable metal build.
 Online support is available 24 hours a day, 7 days a week.

 Sensitive connections that come disconnected when the unit is bumped or moved are possible.